dice-group/Ontolearn/README.md

 neg = set(KB.individuals())-set(pos)

 t0 = time.time()
-concept = nces.fit(pos, neg) # Use NCES to synthesize the solution class expression.
-Note that NCES is not given the concepts Brother and Daughter.
-Still, it is able to compute the exact solution! t1 = time.time() print("Duration: ", t1-t0, " seconds") print("\nPrediction: ", dl_syntax_renderer.render(concept))
+concept = nces.fit(pos, neg)
+# Use NCES to synthesize the solution class expression.
+# Note that NCES is not given the concepts Brother and Daughter.
+# Yet, it is able to compute the exact solution!
+t1 = time.time()
+print("Duration: ", t1-t0, " seconds")
+print("\nPrediction: ", dl_syntax_renderer.render(concept))